bespoken/bespoken-docs/cli/commands.md

 - Test type: unit or e2e
 - Name of your voice app
 - Voice Platform: Alexa or Google
 - Locales of your voice app: en-US is the default.
-You can add more by adding commas (,) eg: en-US, de-DE, es-ES
+You can add more via a comma-separated list - for example: en-US, de-DE, es-ES
 - For unit testing only:
   - Path of your handler file: default is index.js
   - Path of your dialogflow directory (only for Google actions)
 - For end to end testing only:
   - Virtual device token

  Here's a preview:
 ![bst init command](./../end-to-end/assets/bst-init-demo.gif)

 After that, the command will create a "test" directory with all the needed files and folders.
 ![bst test files](./../end-to-end/assets/bst-init-test-directory.png)

 You can execute your tests by typing `bst test` on the same command line.